tribeiros/mkr/README.md

 ## Getting Started

-Just run the script with two arguments, the username and repository name
+Run the script with two arguments, the username and repository name

 $ ./mkr.sh user.name repository.name